MingSheng92/Elementor-Tableau-Widget/README.md

 ### Whats new

+#### v 1.0.2
+Removed script injection and replaced with wordpress's wp_enqueue_script for cdn script loading.

 #### v 1.0.1
 1. UI change and cleanup (removed default dashboards settings and set the 1st tab to always the default, change into textarea for narratives)
 2. Style controller tab implemented